premc98/EKS_MonitoringApp/README.md

 - create a user with the following permissions
   ![Alt text](./IAMUserPolicies.png)

+- The custom policy has rules for managing EKS clusters like "eks:\*"
+- Create service roles for the cluster and the node separately using the root user

 ## Create a repository in ECR using python boto3 in ecr.py

 - import the boto3 module